 It is a particularly beautiful beach and quiet, lacking organization – large with very crystal-clear waters, and plentiful tamarisks growing about the place: its sand is white and there are quite a few flat expanses on the sea-bed, which need care as they can be very slippery.

 Here is the village (Good Water – from some springs here) and the beach of the same name.
 In essence, it is one of three conjoined strands – Koustounari, Staousa and Anaskelou.
 A lovely, secluded beach with crystal-clear waters.
 There is no infrastructure.
 Despite this (or because of it …) it is worth a visit – beauty, peace and relaxation: an attractive cocktail!

 The quiet beach in front of the monastery has pebbles and blue waters, and plenty of tamarisks.
 There is no organization here nor anywhere nearby.
 But is, thus, a perfect place for peace and quiet.

 A quiet, secluded beach (the Reed) with pebbles and clear waters, it is surrounded by high cliffs.
 On the beach is a huge cave, most needful to the visitor, as there are no trees to lend one their shade.

-The beaches (all 36 of them!) are, however, quite wonderful – the blue-green crystal-clear water, the white rocks and cliffs and sand-dunes, and fine white beach-sand .. all lend it a ‘tropical’ feel.
+The beaches of Koufonisi (all 36 of them!) are, however, quite wonderful – the blue-green crystal-clear water, the white rocks and cliffs and sand-dunes, and fine white beach-sand .. all lend it a ‘tropical’ feel.